cdoublev/css/doc/parse/README.md

 | *Parse a list of component values* | Normalize, map token to consume component value               | array
 | *Parse a component value*          | Normalize, trim ws before/after, consume component value      | object

+See the full list of the CSS parsing procedures in [The CSS parser entry points](./entry-points.md).

 > - The `<style-block>` production [...] must be parsed using the *consume a style block’s contents* algorithm.
 > - The `<declaration-list>` production [...] must be parsed using the *consume a list of declarations* algorithm.
 > - Similarly, the `<rule-list>` production [...] must be parsed using the *consume a list of rules* algorithm.